AlexsLemonade/refinebio-docs/docs/main_text.md

 For additional information, see the [tximport Bioconductor page](http://bioconductor.org/packages/release/bioc/html/tximport.html), the [tximport tutorial _Importing transcript abundance datasets with tximport_](http://bioconductor.org/packages/release/bioc/vignettes/tximport/inst/doc/tximport.html), and [Soneson, Love, and Robinson. _F1000Research._ 2015.](http://dx.doi.org/10.12688/f1000research.7563.1).

 TODO: If we make the gene to tx mapping available (see above under **Transcriptome index**), we might put more information about that here in this section.
+TODO: Caveats for samples that are part of multiple experiments?

 ## Submitter processed

 Sometimes raw data for a sample is either unavailable at the source repository or exists in a form that we can not process.